yendrrek/rosie/README.md

  [ ] When user submits the contact form, a notification above it saying "Sending...", in the same place where "Message sent.
 Thank you" is displayed later.

  [ ] An animated placeholder for images being loaded in the lightbox gallery.

- [ ] Progressive enhancement.
-Better functionality without JavaScript.

- [ ] Server-side automatic minification.

- [ ] The following refers to Chrome only: Faster rendering of the images when they are seen first time in the lightbox gallery.
-Event though they are all cached when the lightbox is open for the first time, the initial rendering is slower.
-When navigating to the same image again, it renders faster.

  [ ] Hover effect stays active on a thumbnail image when closing the slideshow gallery lightbox.